-You must start taking distribution of your account by April 1 of the calendar year after the year in which you reach age 70 1⁄2 (unless you are still working in Covered Employment).

-If your 401(k) account balance is less than \$1,000, then it will automatically be paid to you in a single lump sum payment when you are first eligible to take a distribution.
+- You must start taking distribution of your account by April 1 of the calendar year after the year in which you reach age 72 (age 701⁄2, for those Participants who attained age 701⁄2 before January 1, 2020), or, if you are still working at that age, when you stop working in Covered Employment. - If your 401(k) account balance is less than \$1,000, then it will automatically be paid to you in a single lump sum payment when you are first eligible to take a distribution.